C3BI-pasteur-fr/python-course-1/source/Scripting.rst

 =====================

 By default the subprocess inherits of the main process environment.
-If we want that the subprocess inherits of a environement variable simply add it in the main environment.
+If we want that the subprocess inherits of a environment variable simply add it in the main environment.

 ::